maduhu/Documentation/DFSP/Pending Transactions Api/README.md

 ## I.  Overview  ##

 Current document will cover the flow of creating and approving/rejecting pending transfers using DFSP Over the Top API.

+In real life, this flow can be seen for merchant purchase use case where a merchant sells goods to customer and both of them have mobile (smart) phones.
+From end user's perspective the use case looks like this:

+1. Merchant log in his smart application and select 'merchant purchase' option.
+2. Merchant enters the customer identification (phone number or user number) or selects it from a list (for regular customers visiting his shop).
+3. The Merchant enters the amount that the customer has to pay and confirms the operation
+4. The system creates an 'invoice' for that amount into merchant's DFSP and send a notification to the customer that he has a pending invoice.
+5. The customer log in his smart application and see the pending notification that he can approve or reject.
+He also can go to pending invoices menu where he can see a list of all the pending invoices for him.
+6. The customer selects an invoice that he is going to pay and the system loads all the details for the invoice, together with the fee associated with the transaction.
+7. The customer can approve or reject this pending invoice.
+Upon approval the customer has to authenticate the transaction (i.e in case the application is configured to use 2 factor authentication), the customer initiate the payment and the merchant gets notification that the invoice has been payed successfully.

 The API exposes the DFSP functionalities for transfers processing, customer and account management, etc. to third party applications such as Android/IPhone smart application.
 There are additional set of APIs which are used for communication between DFSP to DFSP.
 Those APIs will not be analyzed in the current document.

-API Principles
+**API Principles**

   * Restful approach to API design.
   * Based on JSON, no other content types are supported.